SRA-SiliconValley/jalangi/docs/commands.md

 	-h, --help           Show this help message and exit.
     --smemory            Use shadow memory
-    --analysis ANALYSIS  absolute path to analysis file to run
+    --analysis ANALYSIS  absolute path to analysis file to run --initParam INITPARAM
+                        initialization parameter for analysis, specified as
+                        key:value
 ## record.js

 Command-line utility to perform Jalangi's record phase